eclipse-ecal/ecal/ecal/benchmarks/util/README.md

 > **Note**: The script is tailored to work in the environment of the automated benchmarking routine in the eCAL GitHub repository, so it expects a specific input and produces a specific output, see below.

-**Executing the script** Call the script with the `-f` or `--file` parameter and pass the path to the input file.
+**Executing the script**: Call the script with the `-f` or `--file` parameter and pass the path to the input file.
 The path can be relative to the python file.

 > **Example**: `throughput_calculator.py -f /path/to/file`